Analyzing Xdebug Profiling Data

 Initiating an Xdebug debugging session

-- To start debugging an entire application, create debug configuration of the type PHP Web Application, and launch debugging by clicking the Debug toolbar button .
+To start debugging an entire application, create debug configuration of the type PHP Web Page, and launch debugging by clicking .

-See Debugging with a PHP Web Application Debug Configuration for details.
+See Debugging with a PHP Web Page Debug Configuration for details.

-- To debug a specific PHP HTTP request, define a debug configuration of the type PHP HTTP Request, and launch debugging by clicking the Debug toolbar button .
+To debug a specific PHP HTTP request, define a debug configuration of the type PHP HTTP Request, and launch debugging by clicking .

 See Debugging a PHP HTTP Request for details.